 The topics in the Dial-A-Law series provide only general information on legal issues within the province of Alberta.
 This service is provided by Calgary Legal Guidance funded in part by the Alberta Law Foundation.
 The purpose is to make you aware of your legal rights and responsibilities.
 This is not legal advice.
 If you require legal advice, you should contact a lawyer.

 You should read and understand the terms and conditions of the purchase and what remedies are available to you and the seller if the terms and conditions are not fulfilled.
-Never sign a Contract that you have not read or do not understand because the law will assume that you read and agreed to the terms.
+Never sign a Contract that you have not read or do not understand, because the law will assume that you read and agreed to the terms.
 Never sign a Contract with blanks to be filled in, such as price or quantity.

 If you suffered damages as a result of the purchase, you have a right to sue in Court for damages.
-Return the goods within a reasonable time otherwise the Court may find that you accepted the goods as they were.
-You should consult with a lawyer if you think you have suffered damages as a result of the purchase.
+Return the goods within a reasonable time, otherwise the Court may find that you accepted the goods as they were.
+You should consult a lawyer if you think you have suffered damages as a result of a purchase.